messense/dav-server-rs/README.md

 is an adapter for the local filesystem (`localfs`), and an adapter for an in-memory filesystem (`memfs`).

-So this library can be used as a handler for HTTP servers like `hyper`, `actix`, `warp`, etc. Either as a correct and complete HTTP handler for files (GET/HEAD) or as a handler for the complete Webdav protocol.
-In the last case, you can mount it as a remote filesystem: Linux, Windows, MacOS all have support built-in to mount Webdav filesystems.
+So this library can be used as a handler with HTTP servers like [hyper], `warp`, etc. Either as a correct and complete HTTP handler for files (GET/HEAD) or as a handler for the entire Webdav protocol.
+In the latter case, you can mount it as a remote filesystem: Linux, Windows, macOS can all mount Webdav filesystems.

-### Interface.
+### Backend interfaces.

-It has an interface similar to the Go x/net/webdav package:
+The backend interfaces are similar to the ones from the Go `x/net/webdav package`:

-- the library contains an [HTTP handler][DavHandler].
+- the library contains a [HTTP handler][DavHandler].
 - you supply a [filesystem][DavFileSystem] for backend storage, which can optionally implement reading/writing [DAV properties][DavProp].
 - you can supply a [locksystem][DavLockSystem] that handles webdav locks.

-With some glue code, this handler can be used from HTTP server libraries/frameworks such as [hyper].
+The handler in the library itself accepts/implements several traits such as a `Stream` of `Byte`s and `http_body::Body` so that it can work with several server libraries/frameworks like [hyper].
 (See [examples/hyper.rs][hyper_example]).

 ### Implemented standards.